From Tampa to Miami: 5 Best Ways to Get There

 Driving is the easiest and second cheapest way to travel from Tampa to Miami.
 If the traffic gods are shining on you, the trip should take about four hours and 15 minutes.
 If you hit some congestion on the journey, you could be looking at close to five and a half hours on the road.

 The fastest driving route from Tampa to Miami involves taking the I-75.
-Dubbed Alligator Alley by locals, you’ll want to keep your eyes peeled (only if you’re the passenger, of course) for gators in the waterways lining the highway.
+Dubbed Alligator Alley by locals, you'll want to keep your eyes peeled (only if you're the passenger, of course) for gators in the waterways lining the highway.
+While sightings are rare, they're exciting when they happen.

 The I-75 travels along the west coast to Naples before jutting east to Fort Lauderdale and then south to Miami.
 Unfortunately, the I-75 is a toll road, so be prepared to receive a bill in the mail once you're back home.
 It covers about 279 miles and takes roughly four hours and 10 minutes.